 USF continually evaluates the performance of fire safety systems, associated procedures (e.g., area-specific evacuation drills, inspections, training protocols, etc.), and event related data to determine the potential necessity for procedural, operational, and/or system-related improvements.
-Although no substantive operational or system-related improvements are currently planned, USF will continue to modify applicable USF processes or procedures to enhance the fire safety program as well as well as ensure the allocation of appropriate resources to sustain or improve the program, as required.
+Although no substantive operational or system-related improvements are currently planned, USF will continue to modify applicable fire safety related processes, procedures, and/or training to enhance the fire safety program as well as ensure the allocation of appropriate resources to sustain or improve the program, as required.